Installation & System Requirements

 After tapping "continue" on the first screen, the app will start checking your network for Home Assistant instances.
 If an instance is found, simply tap the instance and follow to prompts to connect and log in to your Home Assistant.
 If you are not connected to the same local network as your Home Assistant instance, tap "Enter Address Manually" and enter the address you use to remotely connect to your Home Assistant instance (using the Home Assistant Cloud Remote UI is recommended but not required).

 One you have connected and logged into your Home Assistant instance, you will be asked to grant permission for the app to work with your iOS device beyond basic browsing of you Home Assistant instance.
-You are not required to grant these permissions in order to use the app however they provide a much greater degree of integration between iOS and Home Assistant.
+You are not required to grant these permissions in order to use the app however they provide a much greater degree of integration between your device and Home Assistant.
 The permissions that are requested are:

 device_trackerentity will be created which can be used in automations and conditions within Home Assistant.
 As mentioned above, due to changes in iOS 13, this permission is requested before logging into Home Assistant.
+For Android this permission is requested as part of the onboarding process when you first log in.

 - Motion & Pedometer: Allows Home Assistant to access pedometer data from your iOS device, this creates sensors for number of steps taken today, floors ascended and descended, distance walked today, and current activity.
 It does not provide any access to data held within the Health app or any other data beyond basic motion data from the device's motion chip.